Sports GK MCQs

 Notes:

-The first Commonwealth Youth Games was held in the United Kingdom.
+In the year 2000, the first Commonwealth Youth Games were held.
 The Commonwealth Youth Games (CYG) is an international multi-sport event organized by the Commonwealth Games Federation.
 The games are held every four years with the current Commonwealth Games format.
 The first version was held in Edinburgh, Scotland, part of the United Kingdom, from 10 to 14 August 2000.
 The age limitation of the athletes is 14 to 18.

 Show Answer